 HRAs are typically set up as notional arrangements and exist only on paper.
 An employee may view the account as if money was actually being deposited into an account, but an employer does not incur expenses associated with the arrangement until an employee incurs a claim.
-By contrast, were an employer to set up the HRA on a funded basis, the employer would incur the full expense at the time of the contribution, even if an employee had not incurred any expenses.
+By contrast, if the employer sets up the HRA on a funded basis, the employer incurs the full expense at the time of the contribution, even if an employee has not incurred any expenses.